 NEWARK, NJ — They met her with a hero’s welcome.

 The agency has taken an interest in the outspoken on-campus activist.
-Her Deferred Action for Childhood Arrivals renewal form—which would allow her to continue to attend college without the possibility of deportation—had yet to be approved.
-But members of the Rutgers community and a fiery group of activists rallied on the sidewalk today, May 9, demanding ICE agents keep their “hands off Carimer.”
+Her Deferred Action for Childhood Arrivals renewal form — which would allow her to continue to attend college without fear of deportation — had yet to be approved.
+But members of the Rutgers community and a fiery group of activists rallied outside today, May 9, demanding ICE agents keep their “hands off Carimer.”

 What ICE told Andujar and whether her DACA form has been renewed wasn’t immediately clear.
 Even so, she appeared positive and determined to continue advocating for immigrants in her address to the crowd.